danielweinmann/react-native-stateless-form/README.md

     const passwordValid = (password && password.length >= 8 ? true : false)
     return (
       <StatelessForm
-        focusableTypes={['InlineTextInput', 'FormInput']} // You MUST add this prop for your widget to be considered an input and therefore manage focusing correctly style={{flex: 1, marginTop: 20, backgroundColor: 'lightgray'}}
+        // You MUST add this prop for your widget to be considered
+        // an input and therefore manage focusing correctly focusableTypes={['InlineTextInput', 'FormInput']}
+        style={{flex: 1, marginTop: 20, backgroundColor: 'lightgray'}}
       >
         <FormInput